emilyrosenberg/grain-free-friend/README.md

  - I searched the PP4 Slack channel and found [this advice](https://code-institute-room.slack.com/archives/C7EJUQT2N/p1649343681449299?thread_ts=1649342508.908129&cid=C7EJUQT2N) to use this line of code in settings.py
  ![Email authentification setting](staticfiles/images/readme-images/bug-fix.png)
  - I had this in my code already but there was a typo.
+ - After correcting the spelling mistake, registration is now working as expected.

 ## Future Implementations
 There are many features that will improve the user's experience of the current web app.